Tilko/SerDesJavaDataModelGenerator/README.md

 The generated Java class `generatedClass` that corresponds is:
   `org.example.generatedFiles.package1.MyClassA`
-and thanks to that modifier, an other file is generated with the same fully qualified name except that the `generatedFiles` part is replaced by: `generatedFilesCustomizationStubs` This stub file contains a class that *extends* the previous `generatedClass`.
+and thanks to that modifier, an other file is generated with the same fully qualified name except that the `generatedFiles` part is replaced by: `generatedFilesCustomizationStubs`.
+This stub file contains a Java class that *extends* the previous `generatedClass`.
 In the `generatedFiles` package, it is this stub class that is referred (almost) everywhere the `generatedClass` would be referred if it was not `stubbed`.

 The stub file will be generated (almost empty) only if there is no files with the same qualified name.
 If you want that file to be regenerated, you have to delete it.